OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 Because of the security zones mentioned previously, we can't be sure that the pop-up and the main add-in page share the same session identifier in your add-in.
 If this is the case, the add-in server doesn't have a way to determine what main add-in page it needs to notify.

-**Solution:** Use the main page session identifier to identify the browser session, whether it is the pop-up or the main add-in page.
-If you have to open a pop-up send the session identifier as part of the path or query string.
+**Solution:** Use the main page session id to identify the browser session, whether it is the pop-up or the main add-in page id.
+If you have to open a pop-up, send the session identifier as part of the path or query string.

 The OAuth flow is also affected by security zones.
 If your add-in can't reliably identify the browser session where the OAuth flow returned you'll have problems deciding to what browser session owns the tokens.

 **Solution:** Use the state parameter in the OAuth flow to identify the session that owns the tokens.
 Further discussion about this technique can be found in [Encoding claims in the OAuth 2 state parameter using a JWT](https://tools.ietf.org/html/draft-bradley-oauth-jwt-encoded-state-04).

 > **Note:** <br /> The OAuth 2.0 authorization protocol specifies that the authorization server should perform an exact string comparison of the redirect_uri parameter with the redirect_uri value registered by the client.
-For this reason, you shouldn't use query string parameters or additional path elements to the redirect_uri.
+For this reason, you shouldn't attach query string parameters or additional path elements to the redirect_uri.

 As an additional security measure, this sample deletes tokens from the database after two minutes.
 You should implement token storage policies according to your application requirements.